rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 **Don**

-You (Alex) are committed to the view that "physics fixes all the facts".
+You (Alex) are committed to the view that *"physics fixes all the facts"*.
 But fundamental physics does not address all the facts, and the most interesting facts are the ones that are the most general.
 What you mean is that if we had a computer that could in principle